LilaLiang/MSA-mini-practice-projects/README.md

 # MSA-mini-practice-projects
-The projects for practice in Microsoft Student Accelerator NZ.
+The projects for practice in Microsoft Student Accelerator.

 ### 1.DotNetDependencies
 Initialize .NET projects.</br>